Action through Volunteers and Committees

 - Robert Scolnik, Mona Lake Productions, L.L.C.

-- Jim Edmonson, Muskegon Area First
+- Jim Edmonson, Greater Muskegon Economic Development

 - Dale Nesbary, Muskegon Community College